okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/session/index.md

 Single logout is the act of signing the user out of the IdP and all of the apps signed in with the same IdP credentials.
 This results in ending the IdP session and all the associated application sessions for the user.

-Currently, Okta supports single logout initiated by an app, which is known as SP-initiated single logout.
-In SP-initiated single logout, the user signs out of an app and the Okta IdP, ending both the app and IdP sessions.
+Currently, Okta supports single logout initiated by an app, where the user signs out of an app and the Okta IdP, ending both the app and IdP sessions.
 However, other active application sessions for the user can still persist without the IdP session, depending on the restrictive nature of the apps.
 For non-privileged access apps, the user can still access the app within the scope of the application session.
 For example, a user can still browse through a catalog of vacation experiences and add to their cart.
 When this user is ready to check out and make a payment, the app can enforce a privileged access workflow and redirect the user to re-authenticate with Okta to secure an IdP session.
 For privileged access apps with short-lived sessions, the user is typically redirected to re-authenticate with Okta to start a new IdP session and an application session.

 See [Sign users out of Okta](/docs/guides/sign-users-out/-/sign-out-of-okta/) for a guide to implement Okta sign out.
-For Okta Admin console SP-initiated single logout configuration, see [Single Logout in applications](https://help.okta.com/en/prod/Content/Topics/Apps/Apps_Single_Logout.htm).
+For Okta Admin Console app-initiated single logout configuration, see [Single Logout in applications](https://help.okta.com/en/prod/Content/Topics/Apps/Apps_Single_Logout.htm).

+> **Note:** In the SAML world, app-initiated single logout is also known as Service Provider-initiated (SP-initiated) single logout (SLO).

 Explore [Okta sample apps](/docs/guides/quickstart/cli/register-app/#start-from-a-sample-app) for sample code with non-privileged access implementations.